-You've probably heard that it's harmful to wear earbuds for long periods of time, but you may not know why.
-Many people believe that using earbuds can damage the ear, but this is actually true for only a very small number of people.
+You’ve probably heard that it’s harmful to wear earbuds for long periods of time, but you may not know why.
+Many people believe that using earbuds can damage the ear, but this is actually true for only a tiny number of people.

 Fortunately, there are ways to wear earbuds and not hurt your ears: choose the right earbuds for your ear shape, use them correctly, and take breaks if you’re listening for long periods of time.

 If you require more information, please check these references